-It is important to scrutinize job postings to write targeted resumes for specific jobs – job postings and descriptions will help provide keywords and direction when you are stuck.
+It is essential to scrutinize job postings to write targeted resumes for specific jobs – job postings and descriptions will help provide keywords and direction when you are stuck.

-Taking the time to write targeted resumes for positions of interest will pay off – it does take time, but you will be rewarded with job interviews.
+Take the time to write targeted resumes for positions of interest – it does take time and will pay off.
+The reward with job interviews.

 Visit the Company Website